Naeemi7/BDL-15-Assignment/Project-1/README.md

-This is some informatoin from Project1
+# this is some information here
+### to check if the disrecord command works properly